On type-II singularities in Ricci flow on $\mathbb{R}^{N}$: Upper and lower barriers

-We denote by $z_{\text{form}}$ the formal solution constructed in Section \ref{formal}.
-A lower (upper) barrier is a subsolution (supersolution) that lies below (above) $z_{\text{form}}$ in an appropriate space-time region.
+Recall the formal solution $z_{\text{form}}$ constructed in Section \ref{formal}.
+We say that a function $z^{-}$ ($z^{+}$) is a lower (upper) barrier to equation \eqref{eq:RFzu} if $z^{-}$ is a subsolution (supersolution) that lies below (above) $z_{\text{form}}$ in an appropriate space-time region.
 The main result of this section is the following.